Kraven3030/Adventure-Seeker/README.md

 # Adventure-Seeker
-A Node.js web application powered by Express and MongoDB that users can use to upload, edit or delete camping sites and hiking trails.
+This web application was built using Node.js, Express, and MongoDB.
+The application provides users with the ability to upload, edit, and delete camping sites and hiking trails.
+The use of the Express framework allows for the handling of routing and middleware, while MongoDB serves as the back-end database for storing and managing the camping sites and hiking trails data.
+Overall, this application offers a user-friendly and efficient solution for managing and sharing information about outdoor recreational locations.

 <img width="1440" alt="Screen Shot 2022-11-29 at 9 23 40 AM" src="https://user-images.githubusercontent.com/114965290/204599332-48941167-bc10-4720-9aac-9b649729a97d.png">
 LIST OF TECHNOLOGIES USED -Javascript -HTML -CSS -Node.js -MongoDB -Express